kfouwels/CloudFlareDynDNS/readme.md

-#Cloudflare DynDNS Auto Updater
+CF DynDNS Updater
 ==================================

-Python2 cronjob to auto update cloudflare DNS with the host IP.
+Python2 cronjob to  update cloudflare DNS from a host dynamic IP.

-Working as of latest API revision 27/07/14
+Working as of  API revision 27/07/14